mbMosman/mbmosman.github.io/_vizmedia/morose-mononokean.md

 I'm so glad that there is now a 2nd season of the anime.
 I can't wait to see the story I've enjoyed from the managa animated and brought to life.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zQJDnx1fdC0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Finally got another anime night in with Christy to kick-off season 2.
+We watched the first 3 episodes.
+It seemed a bit of a slow start to me, maybe because the pattern of the episodes is a little different.
+We aren't meeting a new Yokai each episode that needs help here.
+There are some new Underworld characters introduced, but where things are going isn't really clear yet.